C. V. Padmarajan

-C. V. Padmarajan (born 22 July 1931) is an Indian politician and advocate from Paravur, Kollam, Kerala, India.
+C. V. Padmarajan (22 July 1931 – 16 July 2025) was an Indian politician and advocate from Paravur, Kollam, Kerala.
 He was a minister in the Kerala Government, holding various portfolios including Finance, Electricity, Community Development, and Fisheries.
-He was also the Kerala Pradesh Congress Committee President in 1983-1987 period.
+He was also the Kerala Pradesh Congress Committee President in 1983–1987 period.

-Early life
+Background

 Padmarajan was born at Paravur in the erstwhile Kingdom of Travancore on 22 July 1931 as the son of K. Velu Vaidyar and K. M. Thankamma.
 He started his political life through All Travancore Student's Congress during the freedom struggle.
 He started his professional career as a teacher and later he took graduation on Law.
 He was appointed District Government Pleader and Public Prosecutor in Quilon during 1973–79.
-He married R. Vasantha Kumari and has 2 Sons.
+He married R. Vasantha Kumari and had two sons.

+Padmarajan died on 16 July 2025, at the age of 93.